d5/tengo/README.md

 ## Language Features

-Tengo, as a programming language, has the following features:

 - Simple and intuitive syntax
 - Dynamically typed with type coercions
 - Bytecode compiled _(see the [benchmark](#benchmark) results)_